How to add cookies manually using GDPR cookie consent plugin

 The screenshot below shows an example of adding Google Analytics cookies to the Cookie list from the Add New Cookie Type page:

 After all the details have been added as above, click on the update button and the cookie will be added to the Cookie List.

 The GDPR Cookie Consent gives the users granular control over the cookies that they want to allow.
 They can turn the cookies on/off in their browser depending on their category.

 For this, the plugin gives you two predefined categories named Necessary and Non-necessary.
 You can add the necessary cookies of your website to the Necessary category.
 The users will not be able to disable the cookies that are categorized as Necessary.
 So the cookies that are essential for the functioning of the website should be added to this category.

 For the rest of the non-necessary cookies used by the website, you can either add them to the Non-necessary category or you can create categories of your own.
 This allows you to create cookie categories like Analytics, Statistics, Advertisement, etc. based on the nature of the cookies.

 To create a new category for the cookies, go to GDPR Cookie Consent > Cookie Category.
 This will take you to the Cookie Category page where you can add the name of the category, slug, description of the category, and give the priority to determine the order in which the categories will appear on the front end.
-If you enable Load on Start option, scripts under the created category will be rendered without waiting for user consent on the first page visit.
-This option is discreetly used only if you are sure that no user sensitive data is being obtained via the specified scripts.
+If you enable the Load on Start option, scripts under the created category will be rendered without waiting for user consent on the first-page visit.
+This option is discreetly used only if you are sure that no user-sensitive data is being obtained via the specified scripts.

 The categories thus added will be visible on the user-end on a pop-up when the user clicks on the Settings button on the cookie bar.
 When clicked on each category, the users will be shown the description of the category as added by the admin.
 The user can then choose to enable or disable the cookies of each category from the popup.